How To Get Rich On A Minimum Wage Salary is a topic that most people think is impossible.

 Living Frugal On A Minimum Wage Salary

-Paying off our mortgage fast was important because I wasn’t sure if I was going to find anything more than a minimum wage job.
+Paying off our mortgage fast was important because I wasn’t sure if I would find anything more than a minimum wage job.

-It’s hard not knowing what your life will be ahead so we needed to think frugal and long-term sustainability.
+It’s hard not knowing what your life will be ahead of, so we must think about frugal and long-term sustainability.

-This is why when we purchased our first home together we bought it on one salary which was mine.
+When we purchased our first home together, we bought it on one salary, which was mine.

 I’m not going to tell you that having a minimum wage job will allow you to crush your mortgage in 5 years because that would be a lie.

-Now, if you told me how much money you still owed on your mortgage like Ontario Family has then perhaps things may differ.
+If you told me how much money you still owed on your mortgage as Ontario Family has, perhaps things may differ.

-With only 5 years left to pay for a mortgage payment that this family will only see it decrease quickly especially if they can add extra payments.
+With only 5 years left to pay for a mortgage payment, this family will only see it decrease quickly, especially if they can add extra payments.

 However, I’m not going to tell them it’s the right or wrong way because perhaps investing in retirement may be a better route for them.